 “The abuse being meted out by these so-called teachers is on display every day and in plain view for all to see, and yet the police and judiciary have consistently failed to open investigations and hold them to account,” said Corinne Dufka, West Africa director at Human Rights Watch.
 “The suffering of the talibé is a blind spot in Senegalese society.”

-WorldVenture worker Kim Johnson has spent the past two years caring for some of these talibes in a Dakar neighborhood.
-The center sees anywhere from 12 to 70 boys on a daily basis, and they feed them, wash them, and give them clean clothes.
+WorldVenture worker Kim Johnson spent the past two years caring for some of these talibes in a Dakar neighborhood.
+The center saw anywhere from 12 to 70 boys on a daily basis, and she helped to feed, wash, and give the boys clean clothes.
 They would also play games with them and have activities, all part of the relationship building process.
-The hope is that through these daily interactions, the boys can be exposed to the love of Christ through these acts of service.
+The hope was that through these daily interactions, the boys could be exposed to the love of Christ through these acts of service.

-Kim says the level of care and education the boys receive really depends on the school.
-Some are actually learning from their marabou, while others experience serious abuse.
+Kim says the level of care and education the boys received really depends on the school.
+Some were actually learning from their marabou, while others experienced serious abuse.
 Every day, the boys wake up early, work on memorization, beg on the streets, then stop by the care center.